-- A traveler can use our wheelchair equipment after checking a personal wheelchair; an initial waiting period may be necessary for the escort to arrive with the proper equipment.
+- Travelers can use our wheelchair equipment after checking a personal wheelchair; an initial waiting period may be necessary for the escort to arrive with the proper equipment.

 - Detachable items such as seat cushions and footrests can be carried onboard or checked with the wheelchair and stowed in the cargo compartment.

-- Alternately, arrangements can be made to have a personal wheelchair checked at the departure gate.
+- Alternately, arrangements can be made to have your personal wheelchair checked at the departure gate.
 The wheelchair will be returned at the destination gate upon arrival or at a connecting airport.

-- Please advise us in advance if you prefer to use your own personal wheelchair at your connecting airport.
+- If you prefer to use your personal wheelchair at the connecting airport, please advise the Customer Service Agent at the ticket counter or boarding gate in advance.
 Time between connecting flights may be insufficient to provide this service if disassembly and re-assembly of a personal wheelchair is required.
-If time is a factor, we recommend taking advantage of our wheelchair service to get you to your connection.
+If time is a factor, we recommend taking advantage of our wheelchair service for transport between connecting flights.

-- You can request to have a folding, collapsible, or breakdown wheelchair stowed onboard the aircraft at time of pre-boarding.
-Because of onboard storage dimensions, this option is not available on Alaska Airlines flights 2000-2999 or flights 3450-3499.
+- You can request to have your folding, collapsible, or breakdown wheelchair stowed onboard the aircraft at time of pre-boarding on Alaska Airlines flights 1-999.

-- The number of personal wheelchairs is limited to one personal wheelchair in cabin per flight and this space is provided on a first-ask, first-serve basis.
+- The number of personal wheelchairs is limited to one personal wheelchair in cabin per flight and this space is provided on a first-come, first-serve basis.

 - The wheelchair must meet the size and weight restrictions for the approved storage space on the aircraft.

-- Wheelchairs stowed onboard have priority over other carry-on items except wheelchairs or mobility devices that belong to other customers.
+- Wheelchairs stowed onboard have priority over other carry-on items.

-- If the wheelchair will not fit safely in the approved stowage closet, we will be glad to transport it in the cargo compartment at no additional charge.
+- If your wheelchair will not fit safely in the approved stowage closet, we will be glad to transport it in the cargo compartment at no additional charge.

-- One additional wheelchair battery, crutches, braces, personal walker, or other prosthetic devices are also permitted on the same flight with the customer who is dependent on the device.
+- One additional wheelchair battery, crutches, braces, personal walker, or other prosthetic devices are also permitted on the same flight if you are dependent on the device.

 - Rigid canes must be stowed in a closet or overhead bin.
-When required, please contact a Flight Attendant who will be happy to retrieve it for you.
+When required, please contact a Flight Attendant who will be happy to retrieve it.

-- If the assistive device will not fit safely in the approved stowage closet, we will be glad to transport it in the cargo compartment at no additional charge.
+- If your assistive device will not fit safely in the approved stowage closet, we will be glad to transport it in the cargo compartment at no additional charge.